Deterrence (penology): Lack of certainty of punishment

 There are usually significant differences between the levels of crime in official statistics and the number of people who report they have been victimised in surveys of crime.
 In the United Kingdom, only an estimated 2% of offences lead to a conviction, and only one in seven of those convictions results in a prison sentence.
 The Home Office (1993) concluded that "the probability of being sent to prison for a crime is about one in 300".
 In the United States, it has been calculated that only one out of every 100 burglaries leads to a custodial sentence.
 In regard to drug use, the chances of getting caught are even more remote: less than one in 3,000.
 If it is unlikely that an offender will actually be caught, let alone punished, there is thus very little certainty of punishment, and any deterrent effect is substantially reduced.

 Perceptions of risk

 Durrant (2014) argues that it is the perception of risk that has the potential to deter offending rather than punishment itself.
 He cites a study of offenders in which 76% did not think about getting caught or thought the chances of getting caught were slim.
-Offenders who have successfully got away with certain crimes are especially likely to discount the probability of getting caught, particularly for drunk-driving.
+Offenders who have successfully gotten away with certain crimes are especially likely to discount the probability of getting caught, particularly for drunk-driving.
 Durrant concludes: "for any given offence, the chances of actually getting punished by the criminal justice system are quite slim and active criminals are well aware of these favourable odds, thus undermining the potential deterrent effects of punishment".